Learning Discrete Abstractions for Visual Rearrangement Tasks Using Vision-Guided Graph Coloring: Methodology

-\paragraph*{\textbf{Stage 3: Pick‑side DSATUR with place frozen} (Fig.~\ref{fig:graphcoloring}, bottom–middle)} After obtaining a feasible coloring for the \textit{place} side in Stage~2, we \emph{discard the greedy seeds on the pick side} from Stage~1 (i.e., uncolor all pick nodes) and \emph{recolor pick from scratch} while holding the place partition fixed.
-Concretely, we build the \textbf{pick conflict graph}: two pick images are adjacent if merging them into the same cluster would violate either structural constraint \eqref{eq:exact1}--\eqref{eq:kcap} when combined with the \emph{frozen} place partition and the observed transitions $(o_t,a_t,o_{t+1})\in\mathcal{D}$.
+\paragraph*{\textbf{Stage 3: Pick‑side DSATUR with place frozen} (\autoref{fig:graphcoloring}, bottom–middle)} After obtaining a feasible coloring for the \textit{place} side in Stage~2, we \emph{discard the greedy seeds on the pick side} from Stage~1 (i.e., uncolor all pick nodes) and \emph{recolor pick from scratch} while holding the place partition fixed.
+Concretely, we build the \textbf{pick conflict graph}: two pick images are adjacent if merging them into the same cluster would violate the Exactly-One constraint \autoref{eq:exact1} when combined with the \emph{frozen} place partition and the observed transitions $(o_t,a_t,o_{t+1})\in\mathcal{D}$.
 We then color this graph with at most $k_{\text{pick}}$ colors using DSATUR, using the same policy as in Stage~2: After this stage, both sides have been colored against each other and the resulting action‑labeled bipartite graph satisfies the constraints by construction.

-\paragraph*{\textbf{Feasibility and backtracking}} When testing an assignment $v\!\rightarrow\!c$ during DSATUR (Stages 2–3), we maintain a tiny \emph{action–successor table} $\Lambda$ that records, for each cluster $c$ and action $a$, the unique successor $\Lambda(c,a)$ already fixed by earlier decisions.
-An assignment is \emph{feasible} iff: \begin{enumerate}\itemsep2pt \item \textbf{No neighbor conflict.} No neighbor of $v$ in the current role’s conflict graph already has color $c$. \item \textbf{Exactly‑One.} For every observed transition $(v,a,v')$ whose opposite‑role partner $v'$ is already colored, either $\Lambda(c,a)$ is unset or equals the color of $v'$. \item \textbf{Out‑degree cap.} Adding $v$ to $c$ would keep the number of distinct outgoing labels from $c$ $\le K_{\text{cap}}$. \end{enumerate} If several colors are feasible we use the vision‑guided rule above.
+\paragraph*{\textbf{Feasibility and backtracking}} When testing an assignment $v\!\rightarrow\!c$ during DSATUR (Stages 2–3), we maintain a \emph{pair–action table} $\Lambda$ that records, for each ordered pair of clusters $(c,c')$, the unique action label $\Lambda(c,c')$ already fixed by earlier decisions.
+An assignment is \emph{feasible} iff: \begin{enumerate}\itemsep2pt \item \textbf{No neighbor conflict.} No neighbor of $v$ in the current role’s conflict graph already has color $c$. \item \textbf{Exactly-One.} For every observed transition $(v,a,v')$ whose opposite-role partner $v'$ is already colored with color $c'$, either $\Lambda(c,c')$ is unset or equals $a$. \end{enumerate} If several colors are feasible we use the vision‑guided rule above.
 If no existing color is feasible and we have not yet used $k_{\text{pick}}$/$k_{\text{place}}$ colors, we \emph{open} a new color.
 Otherwise we \emph{backtrack} to the most recent undecided vertex and try its next feasible color.
 In practice, DSATUR’s “most‑constrained‑first’’ ordering keeps backtracks shallow.